 cannot use a TypeScript interface as a token:

-That seems strange if we're used to dependency injection in strongly typed languages, where an interface is the preferred dependency lookup key.
+That seems strange if you're used to dependency injection in strongly typed languages, where an interface is the preferred dependency lookup key.

 One solution to choosing a provider token for non-class dependencies is to define and use an OpaqueToken.
 The definition looks like this:

-Now we can inject the configuration object into any constructor that needs it, with
+Now you can inject the configuration object into any constructor that needs it, with

 the help of an